wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 event is generated.
 The sending functions should hence ignore response objects with `deliveryTime` less than the current simulated cycle.

+The last member of `class Response` objects is `size`, which stores the number of bytes that the memory event object is supposed to be.
+This value is not the physical storage it takes on the simulator.
+Rather, it is the simulated size of the message, which is used for bandwidth auditing while sending the message.

+Also note that `class Response` has nothing to do with `class Request` in the interface object.
+The object is only used as a wrapper layer within the controller class.
+External objects will not find this class useful by any means.

 #### Helper Functions